Property Management Answering Service

 Can AI answer after-hours maintenance calls?

 Yes.
-It can capture the property, unit, issue, severity, access notes, resident contact details, and route based on the company's emergency and routine maintenance rules.
+It can capture the property, unit, issue, severity, access notes, resident contact details, and escalate based on the company's emergency and routine maintenance rules.

 Can it schedule leasing tours?